 How Effective are these Five Teaching Styles?

-Throughout the last century, traditional teaching methods have undergone significant changes; brought on by social, cultural and technological developments.
+Throughout the last century, traditional teaching styles have undergone significant changes; brought on by social, cultural and technological developments.
 In the contemporary classroom, five distinct teaching styles have emerged as the primary strategies adopted by modern teachers: The Authority Style, The Delegator Style, The Facilitator Style, The Demonstrator Style and The Hybrid Style.
 In this article we will be discussing how Effective Are These Five Teaching Styles?

-In this article, we’ll explore each of the above teaching types to question how effective they are in engaging pupils in the learning process.
+In this article, we’ll explore each of the above teaching style types to question how effective they are in engaging pupils in the learning process.

 Male Teacher with Algebra Class

-The Authority Style
+The Authority Teaching Style

 The authority style is primarily used in a lecture or auditorium setting, whereby the teacher will give a lengthy, one-way discussion on a pre-assigned topic whilst students take notes and memorise key pieces of information.